 The particular model characteristics of consideration include its accuracy, latency, and scalability.
 Accuracy refers to the ability of the model to correctly capture data relationships, including semantic meaning, word order, and linguistic nuances.

-Latency is another important property which caters to real-time interactions of the application, improving model’s performance with reduced inference time.
+Latency is another important property that caters to real-time interactions of the application, improving the model’s performance with reduced inference time.
 The size and complexity of data can impact this characteristic of an embedding model.

 Moreover, to keep up with the rapidly advancing AI, it is important to choose a model that supports scalability.
 It also ensures that the model can cater to your growing dataset needs.